1. Gal Gadot was pregnant during shooting.

 7. Want to know why Themyscira was so beautiful?
 Those scenes were shot on Italy’s Amalfi Coast.

-8. While shooting the Themyscira scenes, some of the Amazon actresses’ husbands would show up on set to support them.
+8. During shooting for the Themyscira scenes, some of the Amazon actresses’ husbands would show up on set to support them.

 9. Gadot trained six hours a day for six months in preparation for the role, gaining 17 pounds of muscle.